ldoocy/project_template/README.md

 We sought to determine whether the social force model could be extended by defining additional variables.
 While there are numerous variables to consider, our initial study only focused on one dimension of personality (i.e., the introversion-extraversion continuum).
 While relatively simple models like the one developed in this study can replicate human social behavior with significant accuracy, future work should seek to add additional parameters to account for the complexity of human behavior, personality, and other factors influencing actions.
 Future research should explore the degree to which the behavior of increasingly complex agents approaches that of humans, and if there are certain variables or optimal combinations of variables that improve the accuracy of an agent-based model of human social behavior.

-Much of the current model depends on the simplicity of a narrow hallway.
+Additionally, we note that our analyses were conduced using an extreme case in which all agents hold the same introversion and extroversion qualities.
+For each simulation, the R value was held constant for all agents within the system, whether they were introverted, control agents, or extraverted.
+Furthermore, much of the current model depends on the simplicity of a narrow hallway, and this scenario does not capture potential issues crowds face in real environments that are more complex.
+While these issues limit ecological validity, it is nonetheless interesting to point out the differences in path deviation from the intended shortest path as a result of variations in introversion/extraversion.
  Future work should investigate the degree to which our findings generalize to other environments that involve more complex geometry as well as variations in agent destinations.

 ### Conclusion
 In sum, this study serves as a starting point to inform future work using ABM for building design.
 Continued research to investigate factors that improve models of collective behavior not only supports ABM itself, but also offers potential societal benefits when applied to real-world problems.